MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 ### Exercise 3: Create groups and teams

 In this exercise you will create some resources required in later tasks.
-These include creating an Office 365 Group from the Microsoft 365 admin center and creating a team in the Desktop client and then the web client.
+These include creating a Microsoft 365 Group from the Microsoft 365 admin center and creating a team in the Desktop client and then the web client.

-#### **Task 1 - Create an Office 365 Group**
+#### **Task 1 - Create a Microsoft 365 Group**

 In your role as Joni Sherman, you do not have the necessary permissions to access the Microsoft 365 admin center and to create resources.
-Therefore you need to sign in as the MOD Administrator to create the Office 365 Group.
-You will create the Office 365 Group named "IT-Department" and then add the pilot members serving as a basis for your future teams and licensing.
+Therefore you need to sign in as the MOD Administrator to create the Microsoft 365 Group.
+You will create the Microsoft 365 Group named "IT-Department" and then add the pilot members serving as a basis for your future teams and licensing.

 1. Connect to the **Client 1 VM** with the credentials that have been provided to you.